microsoft/CsWinRT/docs/hosting.md

 ## Other Considerations

 ### Non-Goals
-The Host and Forwarder dlls  are neutral with respect to:
+The Host is neutral with respect to:
 * ThreadingModel
 * InProc/OOP
 In both cases, support is assumed to be provided by the component and/or activation logic